react-navigation/react-navigation.github.io/docs/getting-started.md

 yarn add react-native-reanimated react-native-gesture-handler react-native-screens react-native-safe-area-context
 ```

 > Note: You might get warnings related to peer dependencies after installation.
-They are usually caused my incorrect version ranges specified in some packages.
+They are usually caused by incorrect version ranges specified in some packages.
 You can safely ignore most warnings as long as your app builds.

 From React Native 0.60 and higher, [linking is automatic](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).
 So you **don't need to run** `react-native link`.